Mutual Information Surprise: Rethinking Unexpectedness in Autonomous Systems: Current Surprise Definitions and Their Limitations

 interpreting surprise directly through event rarity.
+The above expression defines Shannon surprise in terms of the marginal input observation $\xb$.
+It is not difficult to see that the same definition is applicable to outputs $\yb$.
+For a practical system with an input-output structure as expressed in Equation~(\ref{equ:system}), surprise is more naturally defined with respect to the predictive distribution of outputs given inputs, namely in a conditional perspective.
+This is to say, instead of evaluating $-\log p(\xb)$, one considers

+for Shannon Surprise.
+In this work, we adopt this conditional viewpoint when evaluating the Shannon family of surprise measures.

-Although conceptually clear and mathematically elegant, this definition has a significant limitation: encountering a Shannon Surprise does not inherently imply knowledge acquisition.
+Although conceptually clear and mathematically elegant, the above definition has a significant limitation: encountering a Shannon Surprise does not inherently imply knowledge acquisition.
 Consider, for instance, a uniform dartboard—a stochastic yet entirely understood system.
 Each outcome has an equally low probability, thus appearing ``surprising'' under Shannon's definition, despite humans neither genuinely finding these outcomes surprising nor gaining any additional knowledge by observing them.
 In other words, the focus of Shannon Surprise is statistical rarity rather than genuine knowledge gain.

 To address this limitation, particularly in highly stochastic scenarios, \textit{Residual Information Surprise} \cite{dinparastdjadid2023measuring} has been introduced, which measures surprise by quantifying the gap between the minimally achievable and observed Shannon Surprises: